 Here at DuPont Family Dentistry, we take the health and appearance of your smile very seriously.
 That is why we do not use metal fillings anymore.
 Instead, we prefer fillings that are tooth-colored and metal-free so you can enjoy the look of your smile while you benefit from renewed oral health.
-In addition to giving you a more natural look, a tooth-colored filling in DuPont is also far less sensitive to hot and cold temperatures and is more conservative.
+In addition to giving you a more natural look, tooth-colored fillings in DuPont, WA is also far less sensitive to hot and cold temperatures and is more conservative.
 This means that more of your natural tooth structure is preserved, making the tooth stronger and healthier.

 Why Choose DuPont Family Dentistry for Tooth-Colored Fillings?

 - Highly Lifelike, Durable Restorations

 - Team of Skilled, Experienced Dentists

 We trust that you brush your teeth twice a day and floss at least once a day, but sometimes that just is not enough.
 There are millions of bacteria in your mouth surviving on the food particles that are still in your mouth and on your teeth after you have eaten.
 In a way, these bacteria feast on leftovers and excrete acids that can begin to wear down spots of enamel.
 Fluoride toothpaste can remineralize your teeth, but if enamel erosion happens quicker than the process of remineralization, then you will likely end up with a cavity.